IEEEManCSC/sudo-i-bootcamp-2025/README.md

 ---

 ## **📖 Overview**
 Welcome to the **Sudo-i Bootcamp**, organized by the **IEEE Mansoura Computer Society Chapter**!
 This intensive event is designed to transform you into a well-rounded developer by focusing on **industry-relevant skills** and **best practices**.
-Whether you're a beginner or an intermediate coder, you’ll gain hands-on experience with tools and methodologies used in modern software engineering.
+Whether you're a beginner or an intermediate coder, you'll gain hands-on experience with tools and methodologies used in modern software engineering.

 **Key Themes**:
 - 🧹 **Clean Code & SOLID Principles**